Bread80/Amstrad-CPC-BASIC-Source/README.md

 The Expression Evaluator
 ---
-Which brings us to the expresion evaluator itself in ExprEvaluator.asm.
+Which brings us to the expression evaluator itself in ExprEvaluator.asm.
 This is a complex piece of code which will recursively call itself to evaluate sub-expressions within parenthesis.
 It can handle infix operators (which are in the middle of two expressions - think of '*', '<=', and 'OR'), prefix operators (such as the '+', '-' or 'NOT' before a constant or expression) and function calls.
 It also deals with 'operator precedence' - multiplication before addition and so on.

 Function calls involve looking up the code address for the function (as we did for statements) (FunctionTable.asm) and calling the function.
 The function will recursively call the expression evaluator to handle it's parameters (if any) and return to a value so the expression evaluator can continue where it left off.